 What students say:

-We evaluate all the workshops that we deliver.
-On average we get ratings of 4.00 to 4.50 out of 5.00 for the activities we do in the workshop, and typically find significant attitude change after a one hour workshop.
+We evaluate all the workshops that we deliver, with average ratings of 4.00 to 4.50 out of 5.00 for the activities in the workshop, and typically within a short workshop we can see positive changes in attitudes:

 Our work has been supported by: